-For more information, see Define the Alternate Location Restore Options (see page 364).
+For more information, see Define the Alternate Location Restore Options.

 2. Specify the Resolving Conflicts options that Arcserve UDP will perform if conflicts are encountered during the restore process

 Overwrite existing Virtual Machine

 This option is to specify whether or not to overwrite the existing virtual machine.
 By default, this overwrite option is not selected.